juliuspr/on-hornplaying/content/conceptual/what-is-horn-playing/part-1-what-is-horn-playing/introduction/_index.md

 Along the way, we'll be cautious about:
 - We tend to oversimplify: It's easy to commit to one view at the expense of others.
-- Certain characteristics of views present challenges for a constructive discussion
 - Each view has its own logic, which we will investigate
+- tensions between the different logics present challenges for a constructive discussion
-- be mindful of the fact that descriptions construct "representations" of social phenomena, while being entangled inside the phenomena is an enacted, embodied, lived act.
+- being mindful of the fact that descriptions construct "representations" of social phenomena, while being entangled inside the phenomena is an enacted, embodied, lived act.
 Said differently: we will distinguish between the 3rd-person and the 1st-person outlook on the world and its phenomena.

 The starting point for the following discussion is this: Horn Playing is a social, cultural and historical phenomenon.
 As such it is a human practice that is
 - embedded in and gives life to the world of thing (physical)
 - enacts the conceptual, cognitive and emotional world
-- steered by value systems, cultural practices
+- steered by value systems, cultural practices, expectations

-All of the above is in constant interaction.
+Since we define Horn Playing as a practice, we will investigate how it differ, and how it is similar, to other practices.

 Most of the perspectives are not exclusive to horn playing.
 Similar ideas are present in the broader context of music making.
 I take horn playing as an entry point.